Algebreaker/COCOA/README.md

 ##### Helper scripts:
 struct_plot.py plots the significant clusters across all metrics

-struct_behaviour.py runs the LME and regression analyses to look at the relationship of morphology and behaviour.
+struct_behaviour.py runs the LME and regression analyses to look at the relationship of morphology and behaviour